xiutingchiam/GA_Projects/Capstone/README.md

 ## Future Works
 1. Build model using triplet loss on Siamese Neural Networks (Current models built on contrastive loss)
 2. Look into pre-trained models and fine-tune the model more.
+3. Change metrics to precision score
-3. Deploy model on web application
+4. Deploy model on web application
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ## Folder Organization
 ```